wp-plugins/jquery-colorbox/README.md

   I'll include new FAQs in newer versions.

 ## Changelog ##

+### 4.6 (2012-01-30) ###
+* NEW: Czech translation by David Weis
+* CHANGE: Update of the Slovak translation by B. Radenovich
+* CHANGE: update Colorbox version to 1.3.21
+* CHANGE: update jQuery version to 1.9.0 (if selected on settings page)

 ### 4.5 (2012-11-03) ###
 * NEW: Bulgarian translation by Nikolay Zaynelov
 * BUGFIX: Zoom overlay does not break floating images any more